AmmonHepworth/fren-bot/readme.md

 ### Docker

+To run fren-bot in docker:

+- clone this repo
+- add your tokens to .env.production.local
-To run fren-bot in docker, clone this repository and run the following commands:
+- run the following commands:

 ```
 docker-compose build